lylakirati/automatic-differentiation/docs/documentation.md

  [7.3890561	7.3890561]]
 ```

+TODO: add examples from reverseAD once Isaac is done with the revision.

 ## Software Organization

 ### Directory structure

-For now, at this phase of the project, our software directory is tentatively structured as follows:
+The software directory is structured as follows:

 ```
 team20/